sarahmcavinue/mtu_chatbot/README.md

 # MTU Chatbot

 ## Overview
-The MTU Chatbot leverages advanced technologies including Anthropic’s Claude 2 and OpenAI’s GPT-4 to deliver tailored recommendations.
-These LLMs are hosted on AWS Bedrock API and OpenAI API respectively.
-The application utilizes exclusive proprietary data to enhance interactions through NLP and RAG techniques.
-The proprietary data is loaded with Langchain.
-This application enabled a comparative analysis of the LLMs with Langsmith is conducted focusing on performance, accuracy, bias, safety, cost, latency, and adaptability.
+The MTU Chatbot, developed at Munster Technological University (MTU), utilizes cutting-edge language models including Anthropic’s Claude 2 and OpenAI’s GPT-4, both hosted on AWS Bedrock API and OpenAI API, respectively.
+This advanced conversational AI tool interacts through a user-friendly interface to provide MTU postgraduate students with tailored recommendations and detailed information about postgraduate courses.
+Leveraging exclusive, proprietary data—including fictitious, unsafe courses and simulated course reviews—the chatbot enhances decision-making support through robust NLP and retrieval-augmented generation (RAG) techniques.

+A comprehensive comparative analysis using the Langsmith tool assesses these large language models (LLMs) on performance, accuracy, bias, safety, cost, latency, and adaptability.
+This evaluation plays a crucial role in refining the chatbot’s capabilities, ensuring it aligns with the highest standards of ethical AI practices while effectively supporting students in their educational endeavors.

 ## MTU Chatbot Architecture and Design